-Topping cannabis plants is an old method used both indoors and outdoors that consists in essentially cutting off the top part of the plant.
+Topping cannabis plants is an old method suitable for both indoors and outdoor plants.
+It consists in essentially cutting off the top part of the plant.
 This is done to stop growth and force your plants to grow more branches rather than growing vertically.
-For each cut that you make, two Y formed branches should grow, and the plant will recognize both branches as “central” stems.
-Don’t worry about losing yield using this method; the two new apical branches will produce a larger quantity of smaller flowers.
+For each cut that you make, two Y-shaped branches will grow.
+The plant will recognize both branches as “central” stems.
+Don’t worry about losing yield using this method.
+The two new apical branches will produce a larger amount of smaller flowers.

 Cannabis plants tend to naturally grow with a sort of pine, Christmas tree shape.
 This is essentially due to the fact that they’re genetically designed for being tall, skinny plants.
-You can use methods included low-stress training (LST) in order to train the branches outwards and make for a wider plant, although the best possible way to cause the plant to stop growing vertically is to top the plant – remove the entire upper part of the plant.
+You can use methods such as low-stress training (LST) in order to train the branches outwards and make for a wider plant.
+Although the best possible way to stop the plant from growing vertically is to top it.
+Remove the entire upper part of the plant.

-Auxins are the hormones that seem to be in charge of the shape cannabis plants’ take; the tip of the main stem is where the auxins are produced, flowing down through the plant and stopping it from producing lateral growth.
-These auxins find it harder to reach the bottom of the plant, which is why when plants grow taller the lower branches grow out wider, giving them their classic Christmas Tree shape.
+Auxins are the hormones in charge of the shape cannabis plants’ take.
+The tip of the main stem is where the auxins come from, flowing down through the plant and stopping it from producing lateral growth.
+These auxins find it harder to reach the bottom of the plant, which is why when plants grow taller the lower branches grow out wider; giving them their classic Christmas Tree shape.
 However, topping allows you to remove the Apex (the top growth tip) and therefore break apical dominance, allowing side branches to grow more.

 Topping Cannabis Plants: Why?

-One of the main reasons for topping cannabis plants is lack of space or discretion; cannabis can grow to be quite tall, and sometimes low-stress training simply isn’t enough to keep them down, whether you’re trying to keep them away from prying eyes or if you’re trying to fit them into a small grow room or tent.
+One of the main reasons for topping cannabis plants is lack of space or discretion.
+Cannabis can grow quite tall.
+Sometimes low-stress training simply isn’t enough to keep them down; whether you’re trying to keep them away from prying eyes or if you’re trying to fit them into a small grow room or tent.

 Plus, successfully topping cannabis plants can also lead to quite a large increase in yield, especially outdoors and combined with a SCRoG when growing indoors.
 This pushes a lot of people to maximize their yield via the topping technique.
 Thanks to this method, you can fill out your trellis net, making sure that the light reaches each and every branch.
 This makes for amazing buds at the tip of each branch, maximizing your harvest.